Pirated movie release types: Release formats

-Cam/CamRip
+Cam / Cam Rip

-A Cam is a copy made in a cinema using a camcorder or mobile phone.
+A Cam is a copy made in a movie theater using a camcorder or mobile phone.
 The sound source is the camera microphone.
 Cam rips can quickly appear online after the first preview or premiere of the film.
 The quality ranges from subpar to adequate, depending on the group of persons performing the recording and the resolution of the camera used.
 The main disadvantage of this is the sound quality.
-The microphone does not only record the sound from the movie, but also the background sound in the cinema.
-The camera can also record movements and audio of the audience in the theater, for instance, when someone stands up in front of the screen, or when the audience laughs at a funny moment in the film.
+The microphone does not only record the sound from the movie, but also the background sound in a movie theater.
+The camera can also record movements and audio of the audience in a movie theater, for instance, when someone stands up in front of the screen, or when the audience laughs at a comedic moment in the film.

 Telesync

 A telesync (TS) is a bootleg recording of a film recorded in a movie theater, sometimes filmed using a professional camera on a tripod in the projection booth.
 The main difference between a CAM and TS copy is that the audio of a TS is captured with a direct connection to the sound source (often an FM microbroadcast provided for the hearing-impaired, or from a drive-in theater).
 Often, a cam is mislabeled as a telesync.
 HDTS is used to label a High-definition video recording.
+Sometimes, Cam and TS releases can contain subtitles.
+At the point in a Cam or Telesync's release, there will not have been an official digital or physical release.
+Therefore, some releases use AI tools to automatically generate subtitles, leaving inaccurate results.

 Workprint

 A Workprint is a copy made from an unfinished version of a film produced by the studio.
-Typically a workprint has missing effects and overlays, and differs from its theatrical release.
+Typically, a workprint has missing effects and overlays, and differs from its theatrical release.
 Some workprints have a time index marker running in a corner or on the top edge; some may also include a watermark.
 A workprint might be an uncut version, and missing some material that would appear in the final movie (or including scenes later cut).